 Group Facilitator FAQs

-How does an AI curriculum work in a once-a-week co-op model?
+How does the curriculum work with a once-a-week co-op model?

 At home, students complete AI-guided activities designed to strengthen reading and writing skills.
 These activities include guided questions, interactive exercises, and an on-demand AI “coach” that provides instant feedback and support.
 This approach allows students to practice thoughtfully, develop their skills independently, and gain confidence.